ace-wg/ace-dtls-profile/draft-gerdes-ace-dtls-authorize.md

 --- abstract

-This specification defines a profile for delegating client authentication and authorization in a constrained environment for establishing a Datagram Transport Layer Security (DTLS) channel between resource-constrained nodes.
+This specification defines a profile for delegating client authentication and authorization in a constrained environment by establishing a Datagram Transport Layer Security (DTLS) channel between resource-constrained nodes.
 The protocol relies on DTLS for communication security between entities in a constrained network.
 A